aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 * `eu-central-1`
 * `eu-west-1`

-Make sure to overwrite this region in your session, for example in bash:
+Make sure to overwrite this region in your session, for example, in Bash:

 ```
 export AWS_DEFAULT_REGION=eu-west-1
 ```

-Create your cluster using the following command.
+Create your cluster using the following command:

 ```
 eksctl create cluster -f cluster-config.yaml
 ```

-### Setup an ECR repository
+### Create an ECR repository

 In order to deploy our application to EKS we need a container registry.
 You can use the following command to create a new ECR registry in your account.